-Fears have escalated around the COVID-19 “Coronavirus” as the W.H.O. now is calling it a “pandemic”.
+Fears have escalated around the COVID-19 "Coronavirus" as the W.H.O. now is calling it a "pandemic".
 The word, pandemic, alone instills fear.
-For my clients, family, friends or people you might share this with, I still stand by and believe in what I’ve said all along, the media has blown the news about the Coronavirus out of proportion.
+For my clients, family, friends, or people you might share this with, I still stand by and believe in what I've said all along, the media has blown the news about the Coronavirus out of proportion.

 To put things into perspective.
-Thinking about the media, over the last 5-10 years as news ratings drop because of increasing news sources made available by print, tv and online (it goes without saying, but some reliable and others not).
-Positive news does not gain as much traction or the ratings as it once did.
-Positive news is usually drowned out by too much noise ie. social media, sites like YouTube, etc. Unfortunately, the only thing that seems to drive ratings and to get people to watch or read the news is FEAR.
+Thinking about the media, over the last 5-10 years as news ratings drop because of increasing news sources made available by print, tv, and online (it goes without saying, but some reliable and others not).
+Positive news does not gain as much traction or ratings as it once did.
+The positive news is usually drowned out by too much noise ie. social media, sites like YouTube, etc. Unfortunately, the only thing that seems to drive ratings and to get people to watch or read the news is FEAR.

 Each network wants to be the first to report on any breaking news to boost ratings.
-Media response today are who cares if the information is wrong.
-Gone are the days of investigating first and get the facts because you will be the last to report.
+Media response today is who cares if the information is wrong.
+Gone are the days of investigating first and getting the facts because you will be the last to report.
 If the media is wrong, in 2 weeks they will post their retraction and it would be more than likely buried in some other non-relevant article.
 That has become the new acceptable standard.

 The C.D.C. and the W.H.O. do not have enough factual information right now to give us good guidance about the Coronavirus.
-The only useful tips are hygiene, which we should be doing anyways (wash your hands, don’t touch your face, cover your cough etc).
-They are more focused on trying to slow how quickly this is spreading by flattening the curve.
+The only useful tips are hygiene, which we should be doing anyways (wash your hands, don't touch your face, cover your cough, etc).
+They are more focused on trying to show how quickly this is spreading by flattening the curve.
 Which I will explain a little further down.
 Furthermore, I have not seen anything reported by the C.D.C or W.H.O. on the following:

 1. Can a person get the Coronavirus more than once?

 2. Will we build up an immunity to it?